zwbetz-gh/zwbetz/content/blog/java-api-cheatsheet/index.md

 ---
-title: "Java API Reference"
+title: "Java API Cheatsheet"
 date: 2021-10-17T21:58:46-05:00
 toc: true
 draft: true
 ---

-While at the hospital for the birth of our second child, I was reading [Java by Comparison](https://pragprog.com/titles/javacomp/java-by-comparison/) and liked how they taught using, well, comparison.
+While at the hospital for the birth of our second child, I was reading [Java by Comparison](https://pragprog.com/titles/javacomp/java-by-comparison/) and liked their approach.
 Fast-forward to our last day there, taking a scalding hot shower, I thought, "Hey, it would be cool if there was a cheatsheet on how to do common stuff in Java".
 The thing you're reading is my go at that.

 <!--more-->